davekinkead/thesis/argument.md

   - An independent conception of the good can either be agreed to by all, or forced upon dissenters
   - Liberal democracies will generate competing accounts of the good, so there will be dissenters
   - In liberal democracies, the imposition of the good conflicts with its substantive value.
+  - ** Ideas for here...
+  - ** Liberalism requires that dissenter be labelled 'unreasonable'
+  - ** But no one thinks they are unreasonale
+  - ** How does a liberal get agreement on who is unreasonable
+  - ** Public Justification Liberalism will endorse contradiction

 - Political authority is unnecessary for the state
   - social cooperation is necessary to realise substantive ends